 I just wanted to update you and everyone that offered ideas and support with my 2-year-old commission.
 I met with [the client] several days ago and he asked me how I liked the finished piece.
 I told him it was perfect and that there was nothing more I could do with it.
 He said “ok” and thanked me.
 And that was it.

-I think reading some of the comments really helped give me the confidence I needed to talk
+I think reading some of the comments really helped give me the

 You were thrilled to get that commission, but the excitement soon wore off.
 You can’t make your client happy!
 You do and re-do and start all over again.
 How do you handle an unsatisfied client in a professional manner while standing your ground?